oceanprotocol/docs/rewards/README.md

 #### Curate Data with Volume DF

-If you have locked your OCEAN tokens in exchange for veOCEAN, this is the ideal opportunity for you to utilize those veOCEAN tokens to earn higher yield.
+If you have locked your OCEAN in exchange for veOCEAN, this is the ideal opportunity for you to utilize those veOCEAN to earn higher yield.

 You can learn about [the design of Volume DF](df-volumedf.md) to learn about it's substreams.
 Here, curators earn rewards for curating datasets that are driving sales and helping Ocean Protocol achieve traction.